ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nginx/basic_static_file_server.md

 ## Before you begin

-This learning path leaves developing an understanding of how to use Nginx configurations files as an exercise for the reader.
-It's ok to go through this section even if you don't have an understanding of Nginx configuration files.
-However, once you are done here, you should read the [documentation on serving static content](https://docs.nginx.com/nginx/admin-guide/web-server/serving-static-content/) to better understand what is being shown below.
-This section walks through a bare minimum HTTPS file server setup.
+This section gives you an overview of how to setup a bare minimum HTTPS file server.
+To understand how to use Nginx configurations files, you should read the [documentation on serving static content](https://docs.nginx.com/nginx/admin-guide/web-server/serving-static-content/).
 Tuning of a file server configuration will be explored in the advanced [Learn how to Tune Nginx](/learning-paths/servers-and-cloud-computing/nginx_tune) learning path.

 ## Setup a static file server